tamouse/FeM-BrianHolt-CompleteIntroToReact/README.md

 ## Stuff

-* Starting a project from scratch with yarn:
+* Starting a project from scratch with `yarn`:

 ```bash
 yarn init
 ```

+  This does a similar thing as `npm init` creating a `package.json` file for you with values you provide.

 * [Migrating from npm  Yarn](https://yarnpkg.com/en/docs/migrating-from-npm)